 Agreements are in place with several colleges and universities to facilitate transfer of some AAS degrees into four year programs.
 Contact an NCMC Student Affairs advisor or your faculty advisor for more information.
 Associate in Applied Science degrees are comprised of 15-18 credit hours of general education courses and a minimum of 45 (up to 58) credit hours of courses most appropriate to address the intended outcome of the career program.
 Students receive individualized advisement regarding course selections most appropriate to their individual career goals.
-A recommended curriculum is listed for each career program offered at NCMC

-COMMUNICATIONS 6 hours

-English I EN101 3

-Speech Communications SP175 3

-SOCIAL SCIENCE 6 hours

-American History to 1877 HI103 3

-or National Government or PL216

-Students must pass the Missouri Higher Education Civics Achievement Examination.

-3 hours

-3

-3 hours

-45-58 hours

-3
+A recommended curriculum is listed for each career program offered at NCMC COMMUNICATIONS 6 hours English I 3 FN101 Speech Communications SP175 3 SOCIAL SCIENCE 3 hours American History to 1877 or American History Since 1877 HI103 or HI104 3 or National Government PL216 Students must pass the Missouri Higher Education Civics Achievement Examination.
+MATHEMATICS 3 hours Department Requirement 3 HUMANITIES OR GENERAL ELECTIVE 3 hours CAREER & TECHNICAL CURRICULUM 45-58 hours NOTES:

 In order to earn a second degree, a student must complete a minimum of 12 credit hours in addition to those required for the first degree.
 Developmental Studies classes do not apply toward any degree or certificate requirements in any program.
 A minimum final cumulative grade point average of 2.0 and a minimum of 60 credit hours are required for graduation.
 A maximum of two hours in physical education activity credit will be applied toward a degree.